The Campfire

 However, when a lion is actually chasing the caveman, he does alright at doing something about it, like running, rather than arguing with you about whether a lion is actually chasing him.

-I say this because our responses to a threat don't necessarily have anything to do with intelligence.
+This is because our responses to a threat don't necessarily have anything to do with intelligence.
 Your response has more to do with your experience.
-If you've been through a hard time or catastrophe before, and survived, you've probably taken steps to make sure that particular hardship never happens again- at least the parts that are within your control.
+If you've been through a hard time or catastrophe before, and survived, you've taken steps to ensure that particular hardship never happens again- at least the parts that are within your control.
 If you don't, you likely won't survive the next catastrophe.
 That simple.

 In this theoretical framework, (which just might be real) as soon as the Deniers (of climate change, pandemics, poverty, this fucked up system, etc) actually experience the Ultimal cause as Proximal cause, they will do something about it.